Doloris-Misumi/ICRA/README.md

 Obtain K-Radar independently from its official distribution.
 No dataset, annotations, checkpoints, training logs or compiled binaries are bundled.
 Place or link the dataset at `data/k_radar_dataset`, or edit `DATASET.DIR.LIST_DIR` in the configuration you use.

-The shared Stage 1 checkpoint belongs at `checkpoints/stage1_weather.pth`.
-Its expected checksum and the known limits of its training lineage are in `configs/icra_next_260907/stage1_shared_legacy.json`.
-The checkpoint is not included and no download is currently provided by this snapshot.
-Training a replacement is possible, but does not reproduce the same fixed frontend.
-Detector checkpoints must likewise be supplied separately.

 ## Train